ProFatXuanAll/language-model-playground/doc/source/dset/index.rst

   sample_1 = dataset[1]

 One can use :py:func:`len` to get the total number of samples in a dataset.
-For example, we can access each sample in :py:class:`lmp.dset.DemoDset` as follow:
+For example, we can enumerate each sample in :py:class:`lmp.dset.DemoDset` as follow:

 .. code-block:: python